 Absentee Voting Forms (FPCA, FWAB)

-The Federal Post Card Application (FPCA), Federal Write-in Absentee Ballot (FWAB) and the Electronic Transmission coversheet are available for download here.
-Quick reference tools: FPCA and FWAB Quick Reference Guide.
+The Federal Post Card Application (FPCA), Federal Write-in Absentee Ballot (FWAB), and the Fax Transmission Cover Sheet are available for download here.
+Quick reference tools: The Federal Post Card Application - FPCA and The Federal Write-In Absentee Ballot - FWAB.

 VAO Designation Letter